nazufel/wizter/README.md

 wizards-server-c445d54d6-zx9d9    0/1     Error               2          23s
 ```

-The `wizards-server` pod here is failing becuase the MongoDB pod is not up.
+The `wizards-server` pod here is failing because the MongoDB pod is not up.
 Wait a few minutes for the MongoDB pod to come up and the server pod should recover.

 ```sh
 kubectl get pods